-Little Hearts for His Glory
+Little Hearts for His Glory: A Kindergarten or First Grade Program

 Kindergarten and/or first grade is such an exciting ‘first’ for our children, isn’t it?
 They are at the age where we feel we are truly starting their schooling.
 It’s exciting and worrisome to us parents all at once!
 Because children are not required to do kindergarten in South Dakota where we live, kindergarten became our ‘let’s give homeschooling a try’ year.
 My husband was not so sure.
 I was not so sure I was so sure.
 But, the risk seemed minimal, as we didn’t have to ‘do’ anything to declare we were homeschooling.
 So, we decided to give it a try and use Little Hearts for His Glory!
-Written for 5-7 year olds, it seemed just right!
+Written for 5-7 year-olds, it seemed just right!
 With a choice of resources for LA, math, Bible, and science, it recognized our little one was more ‘kindergarten’ in one area and more ‘first grade’ in another.
 But, I could just customize the homeschool year for him, so it didn’t matter!

 A Happy Start Equals a Strong Finish